 Never enter sensitive information into ChatGPT

-Because ChatGPT acknowledges that there are occasions when it will share your private information with third parties, it is best never to enter sensitive data into ChatGPT.
-Everything that goes into ChatGPT is saved and stored within its database, and if ChatGPT suffers a data breach, the private information you share with ChatGPT could end up in the wrong hands.
+ChatGPT’s privacy policy acknowledges that there are certain occasions when your private information may be shared with third parties.
+Additionally, all input provided to ChatGPT is stored, which means your interactions aren’t completely private.
+If ChatGPT suffers a data breach, any sensitive information you’ve shared could end up in the wrong hands.
 This is why it is crucial not to upload sensitive documents like legal PDFs or financial records into ChatGPT.

 Don’t use ChatGPT to create passwords

 You should not use ChatGPT to generate passwords for several reasons.
-As mentioned before, the content produced by ChatGPT stays in ChatGPT’s database.
-So, if it creates passwords for you and ChatGPT’s data is breached, a cybercriminal would have access to the passwords that it has generated.
-Another important reason you should not use ChatGPT to create passwords is that it may generate the same passwords for multiple users.
+First, any content produced by ChatGPT stays in OpenAI’s database.
+If it creates passwords for you and ChatGPT is breached, a cybercriminal could gain access to those stored passwords.
+Second, since ChatGPT is designed to generate text based on patterns instead of complete randomness, it might produce similar or even identical passwords for multiple users.

-Rather than risking ChatGPT sharing your passwords or creating weak ones, a better alternative would be using a password generator and password manager.
-A password generator can create strong and unique passwords using a random combination of uppercase and lowercase letters, numbers and symbols.
-Once you’ve created your secure password, you can store it in a password manager, which is a digital vault meant to keep your login credentials safe.
-Keeper Password Manager actually features a built-in password generator so that you can create and store your passwords in the same place.
+A safer and more reliable method is to use a password generator and password manager.
+A password generator creates strong, unique passwords using a random combination of uppercase and lowercase letters, numbers and symbols.
+Once you’ve generated a secure password, a password manager can safely store it for you.
+Tools like Keeper Password Manager feature a built-in password generator so that you can create and store your passwords in the same place.

 Use an anonymous account

 If you want to minimize security risks when using ChatGPT, it is safest to use an anonymous account.
-Earlier this year, ChatGPT started allowing people to use its chatbot instantly, without signing up for an account.
-By not filling out your private information as you sign up for a ChatGPT account, you will not be at risk of having your information shared or stolen.
-In ChatGPT’s settings, you can choose to turn off the Improve the model for everyone option, which will prevent content produced in your communications with ChatGPT from being used to train the AI model.
-You may, however, still be required to provide your phone number for authentication purposes.
+In 2024, ChatGPT started allowing people to use its chatbot instantly without creating an account.
+This option helps protect your privacy by removing the need to share personal information, like your full name and email address.
+Even if you choose to create an account, you can limit data sharing by turning off the Improve the model for everyone option in ChatGPT’s settings.
+Turning this off will prevent your interactions from being used to train the AI model.
+However, you may still be required to provide your phone number for authentication purposes.

 Always cross-check the information ChatGPT provides